What makes the golf mental game so challenging, and how do you improve your mental game? We’ll give you the complete picture. (Updated: Jan 12, 2021)

 Babe Zaharias is likely the most successful professional golfer to start with other sports.
 She was a three-time All American in basketball and three-time Olympic medalist in track and field.
 Then she took up golf.
 She won 41 career LPGA tournaments.
 Bobby Jones called her “one of the 10 best golfers of all time, male or female”.

 We all consider athletes like Jordan and Romo fantastic athletes, a cut above the great athletes they competed against.

 But being a great athlete does not convert directly into being a great golfer.
 Athleticism is important and some of today’s top golfers are great athletes too.
-Tiger Woods, Dustin Johnson and Rory McIllroy are very athletic.
+Tiger Woods, Dustin Johnson and Rory McIlroy are very athletic.
 They probably could have excelled at other sports professionally but chose to focus on golf early.